rehierl/abstract-properties/13-0-document-order/1-1-tag-based-borders.md

 <!-- ======================================================================= -->
 # tag-based borders

-The pair of tags of a node can be understood to enclose all of the nodes within the node's scope, including the node itself.
+The pair of tags of each node can be understood to enclose all of the nodes within its scope, including the node itself.

 ```
     |-scope(n)---------------------------|-empty--|